 - Students and exchange visitors entering the United States for the first time under their respective nonimmigrant visa classification may only be admitted up to 30-days prior to the program start date.

 - When you receive your U.S. nonimmigrant visa at the Embassy or Consulate in your country, the consular officer will seal your immigration documents in an envelope and attach it to your passport.
 You should not open this envelope!
 The Customs and Border Protection Officer at the U.S. port-of-entry will open the envelope.

 - When you travel, you should carry some specific documents on your person.
 Do not check them in your baggage!
 If your baggage is lost or delayed, you will not be able to show the documents to the Customs and Border Protection Officer and, as a result, may not be able to enter the United States.

 - Passport (including attached envelope of immigration documents) with nonimmigrant visa;

 - SEVIS Form I-20AB, I-20MN, or DS-2019;

 - Visa exempt nationals presenting a SEVIS Form I-20AB, I-20MN or DS-2019 issued on or after September 1, 2004, who are entering the United States for the first time should have a Form I-797, Receipt Notice or Internet Receipt verifying SEVIS Fee payment.
-For additional SEVP/SEVIS Program Information, refer to the U.S. Immigration and Customs Enforcement website.
+For additional SEVP/SEVIS Program Information, refer to the Student and Exchange Visitor Program web page on ICE.gov.